stablecaps/services-api-go/README.md

 4. Spent some time trying to create auto documentation via swaggo, but it needs a bit more TLC to get it over the line.

-5. Submitted a fully working docker-compose file.
-Just handles the DB at the mo
+5. The docker-compose file only handles the DB at the moment.
+I would want to expand this so that it also handles a dockerised verion of the app andf integrates with Kong API gateway.

 6. Written terraform code to deploy it to a production environment.

-7. I realise there are probably much better go programmers out there than me so my chances in this are slim.
-Thus, I mainly used this as an opportunity to learn about golang!
+7. Improved config reading so that the app gets secrets via environment variables.